- Programme Types

 - Teaching and Assessment Methods

 - Academic Year

-You can pursue postgraduate studies by coursework leading to the awards of Doctor of Applied Language Sciences, Doctor of Business Administration, Doctor of Engineering, Doctor of Health Science, Doctor of Hotel and Tourism Management, Doctor of Management, Doctor of Social Work, Master's degree, Postgraduate Diploma or Postgraduate Certificate.
+You can pursue postgraduate studies by coursework leading to the awards of Professional Doctorate degree, Master's degree, Postgraduate Diploma or Postgraduate Certificate.

 The range of taught postgraduate programmes offered by PolyU includes those offered under Postgraduate Schemes, plus programmes offered on a stand-alone basis*.

 PolyU not only provides a wide range of programmes at various levels, but also offers ample education opportunities through different channels.
 Please click here for details about lifelong education.

 * The University reserves the right to cancel any programmes advertised for application.

 A number of our taught postgraduate programmes are offered under Postgraduate Schemes that are designed to enable graduates in professions to construct study programmes that meet their individual employment needs.
 Essentially, they provide a range of subjects in a common format.
 You can select from a wide variety of subjects that correspond to your individual career.
 You can also study at a pace that is appropriate to your work commitments.
 Successful completion of an approved programme leads to an award in a specialised area.

 Pursue studies that are relevant to your current profession (or a profession that you intend to engage in) and update your knowledge in a particular discipline;

 Undertake new studies, or studies in areas not directly related to your first degree;